DataCueCo/datacue-help/docs/shopify/carousels.md

 2. Go to the theme editor to add a new section.

-3. Find the "datacue" category and pick "DataCue Recommendations".
+3. Find the "datacue" category and pick "DataCue Product Recommendations".

 4. Drag the newly added section to where you want the carousels to appear.

    ![Adding the carousel to the home page](./images/homepage_carousel.png)

 5. Save your changes and you're done!

 ### Product page